suyash-thakur/stopnc/README.md

 2. Install all the dependencies using `npm i` command.
 3. Start the front-end server using `ng serve` command.
 Front-end will be served at http://localhost:4200
 4. Initialize the database server using mongocli at  http://localhost:27017
+5. Initialize elasticSearch Client.
+6. Initialize Redis Client.
-5. Start the back-end server using `node server` command.
+7. Start the back-end server using `node server` command.
 Back-end will be served at http://localhost:3000
-6. Go to http://localhost:4200 using a web browser
+8. Go to http://localhost:4200 using a web browser

 ## How to write a blog